GERMAN BEER

 OVERVIEW

-German beer is renowned all over the world for its rich history and unique brewing techniques.
+German beer is renowned all over the world for its unique brewing techniques.
 It is a point of national pride for Germans and a cultural symbol of their country.
-Find out more about the history of German beer, its brewing techniques, and types of German beer.
+Find out more about the history of German beer, its brewing techniques, and types of beer.
+German beer is a national refreshment, dating back to the Middle Ages.
+Beer has shaped German culture and is widely considered a symbol of national identity and pride.

-THE EARLY YEARS
+THE EARLY YEARS OF BEER

 The first recorded instance of beer being brewed in Germany dates back to the 8th century, where it was brewed by monks in monasteries.
 Beer brewing was initially a small-scale operation, with the beer being brewed for personal consumption or to support the local community.
 As the popularity of beer grew, it became a more widespread industry, and beer production began to shift from monasteries to commercial breweries.